rwxrob/zet/20210902205543/README.md

 I fucking hate most of the channels that were in *Science and Technology* before the recent addition of the 'Software and Game Programming' related to shitty game development.
-Don't misunderstand, I have nothing against the *people* there (except Primagean who is a fucking uninformed, script-kiddy dick).
+Don't misunderstand, I have nothing against the *people* there (except ThePrimeagean who is a fucking uninformed, script-kiddy dick).

 Thank GOD are all these would-be game-devs-for-life are leaving en mass